 Are you a new business?
 In that case, keep in mind that many businesses operate at a loss before they become profitable.
 Is your business consistently operating at a loss?
 Consult a financial professional as well as your team to discuss possible adjustments to how you do business.

 The Cash Flow Statement

 Cash is king for a small business and, if we’re being honest, it’s probably also the queen, prince, princess, and entire royal family.
-Having cash on hand helps you makes thing happen for your business.
+Having cash on hand helps you make thing happen for your business.
 Monitoring the flow of cash into and out of your business is critical.
 Knowing your cash flow helps you to see how much cash is coming into your business, how much is going out, and from what activities.
 Consider cash flow need-to-know information for your business.

 Many business owners live in the moment.
 They run their businesses well and treat every customer like royalty.
 More often than not, they either don’t have the time to pay close attention to their numbers on a weekly or even monthly basis.
 However, getting in the habit of reviewing your numbers closely can help you look to the future while also living in the present.